KNaresh1/dapp-punks-nft/README.md

 ## NextJS - Hardhat Template for DApp applications
+1. DApp Punks - Allows user to mint NFTs and add it to their wallet
-1. FrontEnd: NextJS, web3-rect, ChakraUI
+2. FrontEnd: NextJS, web3-rect, ChakraUI
-2. BackEnd: Solidity, Hardhat, ethers
+3. BackEnd: Solidity, Hardhat, ethers